Episcopal Diocese of West Virginia

 The Episcopal Diocese of West Virginia is a diocese of the Episcopal Church in the United States of America (TEC).
 It encompasses all 55 counties of West Virginia.
 The diocese has 66 congregations, including 38 parishes, 26 missions, and 2 other churches.
-The diocese is headquartered in Charleston and led by The Rt.
-Rev. Matthew Davis Cowden who was consecrated as bishop coadjutor in March, 2022 and became bishop diocesan in October, 2022.
+The diocese is headquartered in Charleston and led by the Rt.
+Rev. Matthew Davis Cowden who was consecrated as bishop coadjutor in March 2022 and became bishop diocesan in October 2022.

+In 2024, the diocese reported average Sunday attendance (ASA) of 1,754 persons, a relative decrease from 2,685 in 2015.
+The most recent membership statistics (2023) showed 5,377 persons.
+Between 2015 and 2023, reported membership decreased from 8,086 persons to 5,377.
+No membership statistics were reported in 2024 national parochial reports.
+The 56 congregations of the diocese had $5,421,259 in plate and pledge income in 2024.

 History

 1700s

 Ministry of the Church of England and its successor, the Protestant Episcopal Church, developed slowly in what is now West Virginia.
 The 1784 disestablishment of the Church of England in the then-unified Virginia created severe challenges for Episcopalians.

 The first Episcopal Church in present-day West Virginia was established as a log structure in 1740 near Bunker Hill in Berkeley County.
 This chapel was founded by Colonel Morgan Morgan and known by the names Christ Episcopal Church and Morgan Chapel.
 Services at Morgan Chapel were led by local lay readers and by occasional priests visiting from Christ Church in Winchester, Virginia.
 Morgan Chapel is maintained as a historical site, but worship services are now held in nearby Zion Episcopal Church, Charles Town.
 Zion Church was the spiritual home of Charles Washington, Col. Lewis Washington, and John Yates Beall.

 Westward expansion of white settlers in the late eighteenth century encouraged the founding of Episcopal Churches near the Ohio River.
 Unlike most Virginia churches, mountainous geography led many churches in West Virginia to be planted by congregations from Pennsylvania, Maryland, or Ohio.
 Mirroring Virginia politics, diocesan bishops based in Williamsburg and Richmond often overlooked Episcopalians living west of the Blue Ridge.
 Efforts of the Rev. Dr. Joseph Doddridge, a Pennsylvania-born missionary, were especially significant in establishing frontier churches in the Upper Ohio Valley.
 In 1793, he founded Olde St. John's Episcopal Church in Colliers.
 It remains the oldest continuously active Episcopalian congregation in West Virginia.